tendermint/tendermint/docs/architecture/adr-062-p2p-architecture.md

 * Better scheduling of messages, with improved prioritization, backpressure, and performance.
 * Centralized peer lifecycle and connection management.
 * Better peer address detection, advertisement, and exchange.
-* Backwards compatibility with the current P2P network protocols.
+* Backwards compatibility at the wire-level with current P2P network protocols.

 The main abstractions in the new stack are:

 * `peer`: A node in the network, uniquely identified by a `PeerID` and stored in a `peerStore`.
-* `Transport`: An arbitrary mechanism to exchange raw bytes with a single peer using IO streams.
+* `Transport`: An arbitrary mechanism to exchange bytes with a peer using IO `Stream`s across a `Connection`.
 * `Channel`: A bidirectional channel to asynchronously exchange Protobuf messages with peers addressed with `PeerID`.
 * `Router`: Maintains transport connections to relevant peers and routes channel messages.
 * Reactor: A design pattern loosely defined as "something which listens on a channel and reacts to messages".